dagbjorn/microcoffeeoncloud/README.md

 :warning: Because of the self-signed certificate, a security-aware browser will complain a bit.
 * Firefox: Click Advanced and then "Accept the Risk and Continue".
-* Chrome: Click ADVANCED and hit the "Proceed to localhost (unsafe)" link.
+* Chrome: Click Advanced and hit the "Proceed to localhost (unsafe)" link.
 * Opera: Click "Help me understand" and hit the "Proceed to localhost (unsafe)" link.
 * Edge: Click Advanced and hit the "Continue to localhost (unsafe)" link.